kubernetes/community/contributors/design-proposals/device-plugin.md

   * Vendor is not consistent across discovered devices

 Kubelet will then interact with the plugin through the following functions:
-  * `Discover`: List Devices
+  * `ListDevices`: List Devices
-  * `Monitor`: Returns a stream that is written to when a Device becomes unhealty
+  * `HealthCheck`: Returns a stream that is written to when a Device becomes unhealty
-  * `Allocate`: Called when creating a container with a list of devices can request changes to the Container config
+  * `Allocate`: Called when creating a container with a list of devices
-  * `Deallocate`: Called when deleting a container can be used for cleanup

 The device plugin is also expected to periodically call the `Heartbeat` function exposed by Kubelet and issue a `Registration` request when it either can't reach